 For players of: Rock, blues, pop, indie, country, funk

 First guitar: Squier Affinity Stratocaster

 Second only to the Strat in electric guitar terms is the famous Les Paul shape.
 Introduced by Gibson in the 1950s, the Les Paul offers a slightly different playing experience on account of it usually being constructed from mahogany, which provides a warmer tone which rings out for longer.
 Les Pauls usually feature two humbucker pickups, which add extra girth and roundness to your tone and make them ideally suited to players looking for something a little bit heavier.
 Plenty of other manufacturers offer variations on the Les Paul theme, and there’s even a Gibson-affiliated range from Epiphone, so if it’s a Les Paul you’re after then there’s plenty to choose from.

 For players of: Rock, metal, blues

 First guitar: Epiphone Les Paul Special II

-Slightly more specialist, the bigger-bodied semi acoustic style guitars appeal primarily to players looking for big, warm clean tones and lots of natural resonance from the body.
+Slightly more specialist, the bigger-bodied semi-acoustic style guitars appeal primarily to players looking for big, warm clean tones and lots of natural resonance from the body.
 Semi acoustics, so named because they usually feature a hollow body for extra sustain, fit that bill perfectly and are often seen in the hands of musicians from other genres like blues and indie too.
-Noel Gallagher is a famous user of these kind of guitars, however we’d again warn against players of heavier styles looking to a semi acoustic.
+Noel Gallagher is a famous user of these kinds of guitars, however, we’d again warn against players of heavier styles looking to a semi-acoustic.
 Apply too much overdrive or distortion to one of these and you’ll be subjected to horrendous amounts of ‘feedback’, which is where a loop is created between the guitar and amp and creates a high pitch squeal which can be extremely hard to control.